 There is, of course, only one point left over from what Dr. Parmanand said.
 Again, Sir, I am not offended at what she said because it arose out of non-knowledge of facts.
-Because, what you call, the requirement of postgraduates was very urgent, last year, we in the Government of India took out a scheme and then in view of the paucity of finances we took out some scheme which should cost us nothing but which should lead to results.
-That is the policy that we adopt.
-Now we thought that we had some Noyce hospitals-in Delhi, Calcutta, Bangalore.
-Hyderabad, Bombay and Madras-and we thought on the type of old guilds.
+Because, requirement of what you call, the post-graduates was very urgent, year, we in the Government of India took out a scheme and then in view of the paucity of finances we took out some scheme which should cost us nothing but which should lead to re-That is the policy that sults. adopt.
+Now we thought that we had some Noyce hospitals-in Delhi, Calcutta, Bangalore, Hyderabad, Bombay and Madras-and we thought on the type of old guilds.
 We have beautiful ancient architecture all round in the country.
 No architect went to any college or school; but they learnt it at their father's place, who was a better artist than produced by a college or a school.
-Therefore, Sir, we put it to these people distinguished surgeons and physicians-'Look here, we shall give only the postgraduate fellowships.'
+Therefore, Sir, we put it to these people-distinguished surgeons and physicians-'Look here, we shall give only the post-graduate fellowships.'
 All over the country we gave them 75 this year.
 Now we invited applications and we spread those students with the full co-operation of the hospitals.
-Thanks to the Delhi University, under their auspices we started these post-graduate colleges in the hospitals themselves.
-I am quite sure that my friend would not find fault with us for that.
-We did not give any scholarship to any particular institution.
-The All India Institute, as the figures still show, is growing from year to year in the matter of budget-Rs.
+Thanks to the Delhi University, under their auspices we started these post-graduate colleges in hospitals themselves.
+I am quite sure that my friend would not find with us for that.
+We did not give any scholarship to any particular institu-The All India Institute, as the figures still show, is growing from year to year in the matter of budget- Rs.
 20 lakhs, Rs.
-25 lakhs or whatever it is.
-Now the All India Institute, mind you, is an autonomous body.
-It is a degree-granting institution in itself.
+25 lakhs or whatever Now the All India Institute, mind you, is an autonomous It is a degree-granting institution in itself.
 We thought that it would not only not serve our purpose but we might go against the spirit of the institution if we were to incorporate them also in our fellowship schemes, because our fellowships the Government of India would be granting.
 Therefore, we kept the Institute out of these scholarship schemes.
-If they want to evolve fellowships, or scholarships, certainly we would have supported and we would still, support it.
-Even so, the Chairman, my esteemed friend and colleague, Raj-kumari Amrit, Kaur, suggested to me, 'Why not give us some six fellowships?'
+If they want to evolve fellowships, or scholarships, certainly we would supported and we would still, port it.
+Even so, the Chairman, my esteemed friend and colleague, kumari Amrit, Kaur, suggested to me, 'Why not give us some six fellowships?'
 I said, 'Why not?
-You are doing good work.'
-Therefore it did not take us long to give them six.
-It is not correct to say that there is step-motherly treatment.
-There is nothing like that.
-The object of fellowships is to make available students from all over India to take post-graduate course and I am afraid that my friend has been, either wrongly informed or wrongly briefed.
+You Therefore it are doing good work.' did not take us long to give them six.
+It is not correct to say that there step-motherly treatment.
+There nothing like that.
+The object of fellowships is to make available stu-India to dents from all over post-graduate course and I am afraid that my friend has been, either wrongly informed or wrongly briefed.
 That is all I can say.